 Voicings

-Voicings is often referred to as secondary versions of chords, chords that are arranged differently concerning note order and position on the guitar fretboard (to be fully correct a voicing is any variant of a chord including played in root position, but in this overview voicings implies alternative arrangements of chords).
-The guitar is an instrument that allow tons of different versions for the most chords.
+Voicings are often referred to as secondary versions of chords, chords that are arranged differently concerning note order and position on the guitar fretboard (to be fully correct, a voicing is any variant of a chord including played in root position, but in this overview voicings implies alternative arrangements of chords).
+The guitar is an instrument that allows tons of different versions, and by that distinctions in sounds, for the most chords.

-The first part of this guide presents some interested voicings for various situations.
+The first part of this guide presents some interesting voicings for various situations.

 Miscellaneous voicings